Minimum University Requirements

 Students will be granted no subject, unit, or grade credit for any course work they completed more than seven years before the date of issuance of their master’s degree.
 Refer to Time Limitation under the heading Minimum University Requirements earlier in this chapter.

 Commencement Exercises are held annually at the end of the spring semester.
 Students who have completed degree requirements the previous fall, spring or summer are eligible to participate in the ceremony along with those who will complete their work in the summer.
 Information bulletins about commencement activities are mailed to the home address of those eligible to participate early in the spring and are available on campus in college, department/division/school offices and Enrollment Services, Administration 409.

 During Commencement Exercises, the President of the University confers degrees on the candidates.
 Although each candidate receives a diploma cover during the program, the actual diploma is sent several months later.
 Within a few weeks after graduation, eligible candidates receive a letter of congratulations in the mail, and degrees are posted on their permanent academic record.

 Requirements for Additional Master’s Degrees or for an Additional Option within a Master’s Degree

 Students may work simultaneously on two master’s degrees.
-Both degrees may be listed on the same diploma if the requirements for both degrees are completed in the same quarter.
-Degrees completed in different quarters will be listed on separate diplomas.
+Both degrees may be listed on the same diploma if the requirements for both degrees are completed in the same semester.
+Degrees completed in different semesters will be listed on separate diplomas.

 Students who have earned a master’s degree at an institution other than Cal State L.A. may petition to apply for an identical degree at Cal State L.A.
 Students must provide extraordinary justification and receive approval of the department/division/school and college concerned before they may enter the program.